haunt98/til/Applications/instaloader.md

 --no-posts
 ```

-Then run, remeber to change `targetname1`, `targetname2`, ... to your target:
+Then run, remember to change `targetname1`, `targetname2`, ... to your target:

 ```sh
 instaloader +args.txt targetname1 targetname2